First marriages ended in divorce

 Michael was a survey engineer at the time, focused on speed and precision in the fast-paced, highly demanding world of large construction projects.
 Robin had helped to found the local Waldorf school and was working with high-risk adolescents in the public school system.
 Our world views and instinctive reactions to challenges could not have been more different.

 Over the years more troubles followed, intense disagreements, exacerbated by traumatic life events and unexpected changes.
 Splitting up crossed both our minds more than once.

 Robin decided to enhance her skills as a therapist by seeking additional training as a relationship coach and counselor.
 Michael felt he needed to go with her, mainly out of concern that not sharing what she was learning would make their relationship even more challenging.
 I had no idea how much that experience would affect me.

 Starting in 1994 we began training with the national PAIRS Foundation, one of the most respected organizations in the field of relationship education.
 Both of us eventually completed the 24 days of training and significant other requirements necessary to become PAIRS Master Teachers.
 This was a life-changing event for both of us and eventually led to a career change for Michael.
 We both suspect it is unlikely we would still be together without the skills we learned in PAIRS.
-We are now lead trainers and curriculum designers for PAIRS Foundation.
+We eventually became lead trainers and curriculum designers for PAIRS Foundation.

 Loving what we have

 We have come to recognize the gifts in our differences—both personally and professionally—as we continue to work through deeper levels of what it actually means to come together as a couple.
 Having always loved each other, we are grateful to have found the support and mentoring that has allowed us to stay together and thrive, as lovers, as business partners, as parents and grandparents.
 We believe it is this ongoing work on ourselves that most qualifies us to support other couples—and to do so in unusually effective and efficient ways.